Skip to content

 # JSON output

-terraci policy check --output json
+terraci policy check --format json

 # Verbose output